khfong26/daily-quests-app/TESTING_CHECKLIST.md

 ## Step 5 — Recurring / daily quests with auto day tracking

 **Agent Prompt:**
 "Add optional recurring quests: allow users to mark a quest as daily or weekly.
 Replace the manual End Day button with automatic day tracking: on app load, detect if a new day has started.
-Reset only daily quests automatically, and weekly quests remain until completed manually.
-Update streak and combo logic:
+Reset only daily quests automatically, and weekly que---

+## Step 5a — Add quest types (daily / weekly / normal)

+**Agent Prompt:**
+"Add a type property to quests: normal, daily, or weekly.
+Update the UI so users can select quest type when creating a new quest.
+Persist the quest type in localStorage.
+Do not change streak or combo logic yet."

+**Testing Checklist:**

+* [ ] Can you set a quest as normal, daily, or weekly when creating it?
+* [ ] Quest type shows correctly in the UI.
+* [ ] Quest type persists in localStorage after refresh.

+---

+## Step 5b — Track the current date

+**Agent Prompt:**
+"Implement automatic date tracking.
+Store the last active date in localStorage.
+On app load, detect if the date has changed since last session.
+Do not reset quests yet, just log to console when a new day is detected."

+**Testing Checklist:**

+* [ ] Last active date is saved in localStorage.
+* [ ] On refresh, if the day changed, a console message indicates 'new day detected'.
+* [ ] No quest or streak logic is changed yet.

+---

+## Step 5c — Reset daily quests on new day

+**Agent Prompt:**
+"Using the date tracking, automatically reset daily quests when a new day is detected.
+Weekly and normal quests should remain unchanged.
+Persist state in localStorage."

+**Testing Checklist:**

+* [ ] Daily quests reset automatically on new day.
+* [ ] Weekly quests are untouched.
+* [ ] Normal quests are untouched.
+* [ ] Daily reset persists correctly in localStorage.

+---

+## Step 5d — Update streak and combo logic

+**Agent Prompt:**
+"Update streak and combo logic to work with automatic day tracking:

 Daily streak increments only if at least one main quest was completed the previous day.

-Combo counts consecutive quests completed within a day.
+Combo counts consecutive quests completed within a single day.

-Persist all state in localStorage."
+Combo resets at the start of each new day."

 **Testing Checklist:**

-* [ ] Can you mark quests as daily or weekly?
-* [ ] Daily quests reset automatically when a new day begins.
-* [ ] Weekly quests remain until completed manually.
+* [ ] Streak increments correctly when daily quests were completed the previous day.
-* [ ] Daily streak increments correctly if at least one main quest is completed.
+* [ ] Streak does not increment if none were completed.
-* [ ] Combo resets at the start of each new day.
+* [ ] Combo works correctly within a day and resets at midnight/new day.
-* [ ] State persists correctly after refresh.

 ---

-## Step 6 — Rank decay / progressive XP scaling
+## Step 5e — Persistence and cleanup

 **Agent Prompt:**
+"Ensure all new properties (quest type, lastActiveDate, streak, combo) are saved and restored correctly from localStorage.
+Refactor code so state persists across refresh without issues."

+**Testing Checklist:**

+* [ ] All quest types persist across refresh.
+* [ ] Last active date persists across refresh.
+* [ ] Streak and combo persist correctly.
+* [ ] No console errors.

+---

+## Step 6a — Rank decay (XP loss if no quests done)

+**Agent Prompt:**
-"Implement rank decay: if a user misses a day without completing any main quests, deduct XP from their total.
+"Add rank decay: if no main quests were completed yesterday, deduct XP on the next app load.
 XP should never drop below 0.
-Implement progressive XP scaling:

-Less XP is awarded per quest initially, but higher ranks require more XP to level up.

-Use a formula that increases XP requirements exponentially as the player climbs ranks.
-Update rank/level display and prepare for future visual icons and animations."
+Log decay events in console for debugging."

 **Testing Checklist:**

-* [ ] XP decreases if no main quests are completed in a day.
+* [ ] XP decreases if no main quests completed yesterday.
-* [ ] Rank and level update correctly after XP deduction.
+* [ ] XP never drops below 0.
+* [ ] Decay event is logged.

+---

+## Step 6b — Progressive XP scaling

+**Agent Prompt:**
+"Implement progressive XP scaling.
+Early levels require small XP, later levels require exponentially more.
+Store current XP and level in localStorage.
+Update rank/level display accordingly."

+**Testing Checklist:**

+* [ ] Early levels take less XP.
-* [ ] XP cannot drop below 0.
+* [ ] Later levels take more XP.
-* [ ] Level-up requires progressively more XP as ranks increase.
+* [ ] Level-up works as expected.
+* [ ] State persists across refresh.

+---

+## Step 6c — Integrate XP decay with scaling

+**Agent Prompt:**
+"Combine XP decay and progressive scaling into a single rank system.
+Ensure XP loss and XP gain both use the same scaling formula.
+Prepare for future animations/icons but do not implement them yet."

+**Testing Checklist:**

-* [ ] Combo and streak behave correctly under the new system.
+* [ ] XP gain and loss both respect scaling.
-* [ ] XP and rank changes are ready for animation/icon enhancements.
+* [ ] Levels and XP display correctly.
+* [ ] Rank system is stable across refresh.
 ---

 ## Step 7 — Visual feedback & animations